ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/aviator/ISiteRelToPrevProcedure.rst

 ISiteRelToPrevProcedure
 =======================

-.. py:class:: ISiteRelToPrevProcedure
+.. py:class:: ansys.stk.core.stkobjects.aviator.ISiteRelToPrevProcedure

    object

    Interface used to access the options for a Relative to Previous Procedure site.

-.. py:currentmodule:: ansys.stk.core.stkobjects.aviator
+.. py:currentmodule:: ISiteRelToPrevProcedure

 Overview
 --------